wevote/WeVoteServer/README_API_INSTALL.md

     LOG_FILE_LEVEL = logging.INFO

-### GOOGLE_CIVIC_API_KEY
-If you are going to connect to Google Civic API, add your key to this variable.
-TODO: Describe the process of getting a Google Civic API Key

 ## Setup - Database Creation

 If you would like to match the local database settings from the "config/environment_variables.json" file,